Skip to main content

 Goal:

-Make recommendations to EJ and Equity Advisory Board to inform NC Dept. of Envr.
-Quality’s permitting policies related to cumulative impacts to prevent additional harms to overburdened communities
+Make recommendations to the Governor’s EJ Advisory Board to inform permitting policies related to cumulative impacts to prevent additional harms to overburdened communities.

 Hazard mapping tools for Sampson County that show how the designation of "potentially underserved block group" would change with different population threshold measuresActivities: